Introductory exercise to ASReview LAB

 - Trajectories of trauma symptoms and resilience in deployed US military service members: Prospective cohort study (DOI: 10.1192/bjp.bp.111.096552)

-Have you finished the setup?
+?
 If so, you can proceed to step 6!

 Screening phase

-Step 6: Screening the records
+Step 6: Screening the Records

 Everything is set up and ready to screen, well done!

-Since we are in the Validation Mode of ASReview, you can pretend to be an expert on the topic of PTSD and pretend you have all the knowledge of the original screeners.
-All records in the dataset have been labeled as relevant/irrelevant, which is indicated through a banner above each article.
-Click on the heart shaped Relevant button if the record is marked as relevant.
-If not, you can press the Irrelevant button.
+Since we are doing a Validation Review using ASReview, you can pretend to be an expert on the topic of PTSD and pretend you have all the knowledge of the original screeners.
+All records in the dataset have been labeled as relevant/irrelevant, which is indicated through a banner below each article.
+Click on the Relevant button (or press R

-When you have reached your Stopping Rule and you are done screening, go back to the Analytics page.
 Here you can see the summary statistics of your project such as the number of records you have labeled relevant or irrelevant.
 It also shows how many records are in your dataset and how many records you labeled irrelevant since you have screened the last relevant record.
-For more information about how to read these summary statistics and interpret the corresponding charts, check out the documentation on the Analytics page.
+For more information about how to read these summary statistics and interpret the corresponding charts, check out the documentation.

 What is the percentage of total papers you needed to screen to find the number of relevant records you have found?
 Is it <100%?
 Then, you were quicker compared to the original screeners of the dataset!

 You probably had to screen about only 2-3% of the data.
 Amazing right?!
-Chances are though that you did not get to see a couple of relevant records before you stopped screening.
+Chances are though that you did not get to see all of the relevant records before you stopped screening.
 Do you think this is acceptable?
 There is a trade-off between the time spent screening and the error rate: the more records you screen, the lower the risk of missing a relevant record.
 However, screening all records in your dataset is still no guarantee for an error rate of zero, since even traditional screening by humans - which is the gold standard to which we compare AI-assisted screening - is not perfect 1.

 Your willingness to accept the risk that you may exclude some relevant records is something to take into account when deciding on a Stopping Rule.
 Read more about Stopping Rules and how to decide on a good strategy for your data on the discussion platform.